Faith Can Help You Manage Major Life Changes

-Your whole body begins to shake with fear, but somehow you manage to place one foot forward, inside the doorway you know is in front of you.
+Your whole body begins to shake with fear, but somehow you manage to place one foot forward, inside the doorway you hope is in front of you.
 Your foot touched the floor, and suddenly, everything is eerily quiet all around you.
 You hesitate before taking another step.
 Pitch blackness and silence is all you can see.
 Does the floor even extend any further?
 Will it support you if you were to take another step?
 Or will you simply have to move forward on faith alone?

 Walls are collapsing quickly, there’s no time to think and no turning back.
 There's only one choice.
 To survive, you must keep moving forward.
 You say a prayer, take a deep breath, and step—into the unknown.

 Did you feel it?
 The tension?
 The tightening of the room all around you?
 Isn’t that exactly what a major change can feel like, whether it is a change occurring in your personal life, or in your career?
 Change can be scary.
 It can be, literally, like walking into a sea of blackness with no way to know what lies ahead.